 The flattened SPF record explicitly specifies a list of authorized IP addresses.
 But this introduces a new problem: The need to maintain the integrity of the IP address list at all times.
 The email sending service you use may also add or remove sending IP addresses on their side, causing the SPF PermError “too many lookups.”

 Fortunately, you can use our EasySPF tool to repair and optimize your SPF records, add, remove, and update your authorized sending sources, and resolve the “too many lookups” error.

 Neglecting DKIM Configuration

 DomainKeys Authenticated Mail (DKIM) uses public/private key cryptography to sign email messages.
 This confirms that the email came from the domain to which the DKIM key is associated and that the email was not altered in transit.

-So without properly configured SPF and DKIM, DMARC enforcement will never happen.
+Without properly configured SPF and DKIM, DMARC enforcement will never happen.

-DMARC requires the message to pass either SPF or DKIM authentication check.
-And domain alignment (match) between the visible From: address of email message and 1) address in Return-Path: field of the message header and 2) domain in DKIM-Signature: field of a message header.
+DMARC requires an email to pass either SPF or DKIM authentication checks.
+Domain alignment (a match) must occur between the visible From: address of the message and:

-To learn more about how to troubleshoot these common errors and get helpful tips on how to fix errors, read our article: how to implement DMARC with EasyDMARC
+To learn more about how to troubleshoot these common issues and get helpful tips on how to fix errors, read our article: How to Implement DMARC with EasyDMARC.